Data augmentation in Bayesian neural networks and the cold posterior effect: RESULTS

 \subsection{Bayesian neural networks and the cold posterior effect}

-Next, we ask a very different question: how is the cold posterior effect influenced by using principled data augmentation priors?
+Next, we ask a very different question: how is the CPE influenced when DA is incorporated into the model in a principled way?
 To this end, we use a different experimental setup.
-In particular, we take the code\footnote{\url{https://github.com/ratschlab/bnn_priors}; MIT Licensed} and networks from \citet{fortuin2021bayesian,fortuin2021bnnpriors} and mirror their experimental setup as closely as possible.
-This code combines a cyclical learning rate schedule \citep{zhang2019cyclical}, a gradient-guided Monte Carlo (GG-MC) scheme \citep{guided-mcmc}, and the preconditioning and convergence diagnostics from \citet{wenzel2020good}.
-Following \citet{fortuin2021bayesian}, we ran 60 cycles with 45 epochs in each cycle.
+In particular, we take the code\footnote{\href{https://github.com/ratschlab/bnn_priors}{\nolinkurl{github.com/ratschlab/bnn_priors}}; MIT Licensed} and networks from \citet{fortuin2021bayesian,fortuin2021bnnpriors} and mirror their experimental setup as closely as possible.
+This code combines a cyclical learning rate schedule \citep{zhang2019cyclical}, a gradient-guided Monte Carlo (GGMC) scheme \citep{guided-mcmc}, and the preconditioning and convergence diagnostics from \citet{wenzel2020good}.
+The DA transformations are the same as those described in Sec.~\ref{sec:sgd_results}.
+Following \citet{fortuin2021bayesian}, we ran 60 cycles with 50 epochs in each cycle.
 We recorded one sample at the end of each of the last five epochs of a cycle, giving 300 samples total.
-Importantly, to allow for running many sampling epochs in these experiments, we follow \citet{fortuin2021bayesian} in using the ResNet20 architecture from \citet{wenzel2020good}, which is small relative to the ResNet18 used in Sec.~\ref{sec:sgd_results} (i.e.\ 32 channels for the first block up to 128 in the last block compared to 64 channels up to 512 \citep{he2016deep}).
+Importantly, to allow for running many sampling epochs in these experiments, we follow \citet{fortuin2021bayesian} in using the ResNet20 architecture from \citet{wenzel2020good}, which has far fewer channels than the ResNet18 used in Sec.~\ref{sec:sgd_results} (i.e.\ 32 channels for the first block up to 128 in the last block compared to 64 channels up to 512 \citep{he2016deep}).
 As such, SGD in this network performs poorly compared with that in Sec.~\ref{sec:sgd_results} ($\sim 92\%$ \citep{wenzel2020good} vs. $\sim 95\%$ \citep{he2016identity}).
-The experiments took around 60 GPU-days on Nvidia RTX6000s\footnote{\href{https://anonymous.4open.science/r/bayesian-data-aug/experiments/bayes_data_aug/README.md}{\nolinkurl{anonymous.4open.science/r/bayesian-data-aug/experiments/bayes_data_aug/README.md}}}.
+The experiments took around 60 GPU-days on Nvidia RTX6000s\footnote{Code available: \href{https://anonymous.4open.science/r/bayesian-data-aug/experiments/bayes_data_aug/README.md}{\nolinkurl{anonymous.4open.science/r/bayesian-data-aug/experiments/bayes_data_aug/README.md}}}.